Accessibility & ADA Accommodations

 • Captioned media

-• Large print or Braille materials
+• Large print materials

 how to get started:

-• Self-identify by contacting the Office of Accessibility Services
+• Self-identify by contacting Accessibility Services

 • Provide documentation verifying your disability